1854books/VCRM/README.md

     those who work under this flag.
 Again, the wheel denotes motion.
     There is death in stagnation.
 There is life in movement.
 India should no more resist change, it must move and go forward.
-The wheel represents the dynamism of a peaceful change (Government of India).”
+The wheel represents the dynamism of a peaceful change (Government of India)."

     Government of India.
 "The Flag Code of India."
 Ministry of Home Affairs, 2002.